akito0011/RailManager/README.md

 ## 🎓 Academic Context

 This app was created as part of the course **Web and Mobile Programming**, academic year **2023/2024** in **University of Palermo**.
-Its goal was to apply modern mobile development practices and integrate backend services and graph-based routing algorithms.
+Its goal was to apply concept learnt during lectures about android developement and Kotlin language.

 ---